 Called Bumper Ads, the ads will be sold through Google’s AdWords auction and are designed to drive awareness and reach.

-The six-second video format, sold on a cost per minute basis, will launch next month and is designed to appear before YouTube videos watched on a smartphone or tablet.
+The six-second video format, sold on a cost per mille basis, will launch next month and is designed to appear before YouTube videos watched on a smartphone or tablet.

 Google is telling advertisers that Bumper Ads work best when combined with other YouTube ads, such as TrueView or Google Preferred.
 In other words, Bumper Ads are likely to be sold as part of a package to brands.